 - "IGY," the first track on Donald Fagen's 1982 album The Nightfly, is pretty much this trope in a nutshell.
-He describes a world where there's a train running undersea from New York to Paris every 90 minutes, everyone gets their own Spandex jacket, weather is controlled and solar power is plentiful - and it's all run by computers programmed "with compassion and vision."
+He describes a world where there's a train running undersea from New York to Paris in 90 minutes, everyone gets their own Spandex jacket, weather is controlled and solar power is plentiful - and it's all run by "A just machine to make big decisions / Programmed by fellows with compassion and vision".
 The liner notes describe the album as "certain fantasies that might have been entertained by a young man growing up [...] during the late fifties and early sixties, i.e., one of my general height, weight and build."

 - The title is a reference to the International Geophysical Year, a scientific event in 1957-8 that was the USSR's excuse to launch Sputnik into space, thus kicking off the "rocket age" for real.